 |Course Title||Animal Care Technical Certificate Level 2|

-You need five GCSEs in the 9 to 2 range including English and maths, or an appropriate Level 1 qualification.
-Course entry is subject to an initial assessment in English and maths in order to determine the appropriate level of study, and a successful interview is required.
+You need five GCSEs in the 9 to 3 range, including English and maths.
+It is important that you have a good level of spoken and written English.
+Course entry is subject to an initial assessment in English and maths in order to determine the appropriate level of study, a keen interest in the subject and a successful interview.

 It’s a very hands-on course and you work with a variety to animals.
 All the staff are really helpful and the practical aspect of the qualification reinforces what we learn about welfare, housing, laws, animal care and training.